 American College & University Presidents‘ Climate Commitment

 In 2008, the University of Utah joined the American College & University Presidents’ Climate Commitment that dedicated our campus to reaching carbon neutrality by the year 2050.
 In response, the Sustainability Office with campus-wide support created the 2010 Climate Action Plan as a map toward a carbon-neutral campus.
+In 2019, President Watkins signed the Presidents’ Climate Leadership Commitments renewing the university’s commitment to carbon neutrality by 2050 and placing the institution on a path towards resilience and adaptation.

 Real Food Challenge